-According to 1988 article in North Georgia Journal, Etowah had it all.
+According to the 1988 article in North Georgia Journal, Etowah had it all.
 David wrote, “The thriving little town had a combination school and church; a boarding house; a bordello; a bank; a post office; a brewery; a company store; and log houses for the workers and their families.”
 In 1852, Etowah had a population of 1,832.
 This may not seem very large, but the county seat, Cassville, was the largest settlement, with a population in this same year of 1,794.
-Francis Adair was interviewed Mrs. Roe Knight in 1930 and left this picture of Etowah:
+Mrs. Roe Knight interviewed Francis Adair interviewed in 1930 and left this verbal picture of Etowah:

-The land was then laid off into streets, lots, and localities.
+They then lay the land off into streets, lots, and localities.
 A few of the more important structures which immediately went up were: The Church, school house, President’s office, bank, boarding house, and several large stores.
-The chief boasts of the town, however, were the railroad turn table and the post office.
+The chief boasts of the town, however, were the railroad turntable and the post office.

 Mrs. Knight mentioned a barrel factory with a usual daily output of 250 to 300 barrels.
 She spoke of a brewery and mentioned an iron warehouse connected to the railroad line, constructed to store all the pig iron produced when it was not profitable to sell it.